Decadent Decay: a few of our favorite things

 December 13, 2016 by Sarah

 On December 2016, Guerilla Science created an immersive banquet inspired by the beauty of biological, chemical, and physical decay.
 After two nights, it was gone as quickly as it popped up.
-Below, event producer Sarah Barker discusses some of her favorite things.
+Below, producer Sarah discusses some of her favorite things.

 I can remember the moment the idea came into my head vividly.
 I was sitting in the Guerilla Science office in Brooklyn, staring out the window at the new building under construction across the street, when I suddenly thought ‘Decay’.
 Everything and everyone is caught in a cycle of decay.
 It is inescapable, vast, and yet relatable.
 There are infinite instances of decay in science, and it plays a vital role in many foods and drinks…. so why not put on an experimental banquet to celebrate and investigate decay in all its forms?